 Grand Rapids is a relatively large city located in the state of Michigan.
-With a population of 195,097 people and 61 constituent neighborhoods, Grand Rapids is the second largest community in Michigan.
-Much of the housing stock in Grand Rapids was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 196,908 people and 63 constituent neighborhoods, Grand Rapids is the second largest community in Michigan.
+Grand Rapids has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-The per capita income in Grand Rapids in 2010 was $21,027, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,108 for a family of four.
+The per capita income in Grand Rapids in 2018 was $29,060, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $116,240 for a family of four.
 However, Grand Rapids contains both very wealthy and poor people as well.

 Grand Rapids is an extremely ethnically-diverse city.
 The people who call Grand Rapids home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Rapids residents report their race to be White, followed by Black or African-American.
 Grand Rapids also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.62% of the city’s residents.
-Important ancestries of people in Grand Rapids include Dutch, Irish, Polish, and English.
+People of Hispanic or Latino origin account for 15.74% of the city’s residents.
+Important ancestries of people in Grand Rapids include German, Dutch, Irish, English, and Polish.

 The most common language spoken in Grand Rapids is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.